"A reader lives a thousand lives before he dies, the man who never reads lives only one." – Jojen Reed -Game of Thrones (George R.R. Martin)

 Anything written by Stephen King, Barbara Kingsolver, Patrick Rothfuss, or Malcolm Gladwell

 Chrissy Esposito is a Policy Analyst at the Colorado Health Institute with expertise in qualitative, quantitative, and geospatial analysis.
 She conducts complex needs assessments, facilitation, and evaluation.
-Chrissy serves on the Denver Commission on Aging and leads CHI's aging and long-term care portfolio.
-She is also a co-chair of a Colorado Direct Care Workforce Collaborative Action Group.
+Chrissy is Vice Chair of the Denver Commission on Aging and leads CHI's aging and long-term care portfolio.
+She is also Co-chair of the Colorado Direct Care Workforce Collaborative Action Group.
 Her additional focus areas include environmental health and veterans' health.

 Chrissy has worked on the Closing the Care Gap, a report for the NextFifty Initiative outlining opportunities for employers to support and grow Colorado’s direct care workforce; Global Issue, Local Risk, CHI’s Health and Climate Index to assess the local impact of climate change on human health; and Preparing the Path, a statewide assessment of the infant and early childhood mental health workforce for the Mental Health Center of Denver.